Ever E. Osorio Ruiz

 About Me

-I am an interdisciplinary scholar of Latin America, media, social movements and feminisms.
-Born and raised in Mexico, I will complete my Ph.D. in American Studies at Yale University with a Certificate in Women, Gender and Sexuality Studies in Spring 2024.
+am an interdisciplinary scholar of Latin America, media, social movements and feminisms.
+Born and raised in Mexico, I completed my Ph.D. in American Studies at Yale University with a Certificate in Women, Gender and Sexuality Studies in Summer 2024.
+Currently, I am a Visiting Assistant Professor in Sexuality Women and Gender Studies at Amherst College.

 I also hold an MA in Communications from Universidad Iberoamericana, where I worked on cultural studies and undocumented immigration in transit through Mexico and a BA in International Relations with a minor in Latin American Literatures from Universidad de las Américas, Puebla.

-Before graduate school, I worked as a journalist specializing in arts and culture, social justice, and women and gender topics.
+Before fully transitioning to my academic career I worked as a journalist specializing in arts and culture, social justice, and women and gender topics.
 I also worked in the federal government in Mexico, and as a communications and cultural affairs consultant.